aoloe/photoTweaker/README.md

   - selection should be a property of photo
   - add a selection effect creating a (as big as possible) selection constrained to predefined ratios
   - add a constrained selection resizing
+- enable an effect without having to restart the program.

 ## Further taks: